shrysr/sr-ds-docker/README.md

 The goal is to develop a workflow based on Docker (and other tools) to create a reproducible, standard, consistent environment to run a variety of datascience projects, with different development and production environments.
 In particular, I want to be able to develop and deploy dashboards like shiny or streamlit.io quickly and with ease.

-This Readme consists of the entire documentation and source code, maintained in a single Org mode document which is used to regenerate and manage the entire source code. i.e Literate Programming in all it's splendor and warts.
+This Readme consists of the entire documentation and source code, maintained in a single Org mode document which is used to regenerate and manage the entire source code and the exports to markdown and rst. i.e Literate Programming in all it's splendor and warts.

 > Why not just use the MatrixDS stack directly and add the missing packages as layers?
 >